Paigham-e-Pakistan, A Comprehensive Doctrine To Promote Interfaith Harmony: Aftab Durrani - UrduPoint

 "The elements who harm innocent people, women and children in the name of religion have nothing to do with humanity," he added.

-The secretary said the state formed in the name of islam was facing many internal and external challenges.
-The religion of Islam and the Constitution guaranteed the protection of life, property and honor of all minorities, he added.
+The Secretary said the state formed in the name of islam was facing many internal and external challenges.
+The religion of Islam and the Constitution guarantee the protection of life, property and honor of all minorities, he added.

 He said that there was no example in the history of Islam of using the jurisprudential and academic differences of 'Masalik' for sectarianism.